THE LAW LIBRARY HAS REOPENED TO THE PUBLIC. WE ARE FOLLOWING STRICT SOCIAL DISTANCING GUIDELINES. WE ARE OPEN OUR NORMAL HOURS,

 Honorable Kristin Larson, 2017 Law Library Board of Trustees Chair

 The Anoka County Family Law Clinic provides lawyers who may be able to review your legal papers, answer questions about the law, and advise you about court proceedings.
 This clinic is currently being run remotely with the option of speaking to attorneys via Zoom or phone calls.
 The attorneys can advise you about divorces, orders for protection, child support motions, custody matters and parenting time (visitation).
 These lawyers provide a brief service but do not represent you in court.
 This is a joint program with Anoka County Law Library and Central Minnesota Legal Services.
 Appointments are required and fill up fast!
 Click here fore more details about the Anoka County Family Law Clinic.

 The University of Minnesota Law School sends students during each semester to answer family law questions.
 There are limited appointments available, but you can also walk in the day of the clinic.
 The students can assist you with questions concerning divorce, grandparent related issues, child support, custody, parenting time (visitation), and paternity actions.
 Click here fore more details about the U of MN Family Law Clinic.

 Call 763-324-5560 to set up appointments for these clinics.

 Criminal Expungement Clinic

 One Monday every month, we partner with the Volunteer Lawyers Network and Central Minnesota Legal Services for a presentation and clinic to assist those in search of criminal expungement.
 At 1:30 the attorneys will give a presentation about the process.
 Following the presentation, they will meet with anyone who has questions and provide additional information.
-See our flyer for available dates.
+Click here for more details about the Criminal Expungement Clinic

 - Legal Reference Assistance